buitim/buitim/README.md

 ---

+Hey all!
+My name is Timothy Bui.
+I am currently a student at Oregon State University studying Computer Science.
+As of the time of writing this, I am also a Professional Services Consultant intern at Amazon Web Services.
+I love to talk to people and make people laugh as much as possible while working towards building cool things.
+Some facts about me are below:

 - 🔭 I’m currently interning at AWS as a Professional Services Consultant
 - 🌱 I’m currently learning more React.JS and am interested in learning Flutter to make apps in my free time.
 - 👯 I’m looking to collaborate on literally anything.
 Working with others is a great time and I'd love to build something cool!